huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 <dd>
 This is a boolean parameter supporting the following two values:

 - **`true`**.
 Replicant replicates the generated columns to the target without skipping data types and functions.
-This means that the tables possesses the same definitions as the source.
+This means that the tables possess the same definitions as the source.
 - **`false`**.
 Replicant replicates generated columns with the following characteristics:

     - Replicant only replicates the data type and the data.